Falanet/Falanet-Terminal-Email-Client/README.md

 Accessing Email Cache using Other Email Clients
 ===============================================

-The falanet message cache may be exported to the Maildir format using the following command:
+The falaclient message cache may be exported to the Maildir format using the following command:

-    falanet --export ~/Maildir
+    falaclient --export ~/Maildir

 A basic `~/.muttrc` config file for reading the exported Maildir in `mutt`: